esm7/obsidian-vimrc-support/README.md

 ```

 Note how `exmap` lists command names without colons and in `nmap` the colon is required.

-**WARNING:** this is not a formal API that Obsidian provides and is done in a rather hacky manner.
-It's definitely possible that some future version of Obsidian will break this functionality.

 ## Surround Text with `surround`